junxit/us-congress-bills-110/bill.md

 ## § 1.
 Short title

-This Act may be cited as the “Federal Electronic Equipment Donation Act of 2007”.
+This Act may be cited as the “Federal Electronic Equipment Donation Act of 2008”.

 ## § 2.
-Requirement to donate useful Federal electronic equipment to qualifying recipients
+Requirement to transfer useful Federal electronic equipment to educational recipients

-- **(a)** *Transfer of equipment to qualifying entities* Each Federal agency shall identify useful Federal electronic equipment that the agency has determined is surplus property and—
+- **(a)** *Transfer of Equipment to educational Entities*
+  - **(1)** *In general* Each Federal agency shall identify useful Federal electronic equipment that the agency has determined is excess to its needs and—
-  - **(1)** transfer such equipment to the Administrator of General Services for transfer for donation to a qualifying recipient in accordance with section 549 of title 40, United States Code;
+    - **(A)** report such equipment to the Administrator of General Services for processing for transfer to an educational recipient in accordance with section 549 of title 40, United States Code;
-  - **(2)** transfer such equipment directly to a qualifying recipient, through an arrangement made by the Administrator of General Services under subsection (b); or
+    - **(B)** transfer such equipment directly to an educational recipient, through an arrangement made by the Administrator of General Services under subsection (b);
-  - **(3)** transfer such equipment directly to a qualifying recipient pursuant to section 11(i) of the Stevenson-Wydler Technology Innovation Act of 1980 (15 U.S.C.
-3710(i)) and in accordance with subsection (c).
+    - **(C)** transfer such equipment directly to an educational recipient pursuant to section 11(i) of the Stevenson-Wydler Technology Innovation Act of 1980 (15 U.S.C.
+3710(i)); or
+    - **(D)** report such equipment to the Administrator of General Services as excess property if transfer under subparagraphs (A) through (C) is not practicable.
+  - **(2)** *Management of nontransferable equipment* For equipment reported under paragraph (1)(D), the Administrator of General Services shall manage the equipment in accordance with subchapters II and III of title 40, United States Code.
-- **(b)** *Advance reporting of equipment to GSA* Each Federal agency shall report to the Administrator of General Services the availability of useful Federal electronic equipment as far as possible in advance of the date the equipment is expected to become surplus, so that the Administrator may attempt to arrange for the direct transfer from the donating agency to qualifying recipients.
+- **(b)** *Advance Reporting of Equipment to GSA* Each Federal agency shall report to the Administrator of General Services the availability of useful Federal electronic equipment as far as possible in advance of the date the equipment is expected to become excess to its needs, so that the Administrator may attempt to arrange for the direct transfer from the donating agency to educational recipients.
-- **(c)** *Transfers under Stevenson-Wydler* With respect to any transfer described in subsection (a)(3), if the equipment is not classroom-usable, the equipment shall be conveyed initially to a nonprofit refurbisher for upgrade before transfer to the recipient.
+- **(c)** *Use of nonprofit refurbishers* In transferring any equipment pursuant to this Act, at the request of the educational recipient and if appropriate, if the equipment is not classroom-usable, the transferring agency shall convey the equipment initially to a nonprofit refurbisher for upgrade before transfer to the educational recipient.
+- **(d)** *Removal of data before transfer* In transferring any equipment pursuant to this Act, the transferring agency shall remove data from the equipment prior to transfer to the educational recipient according to accepted sanitization procedures.
+To the maximum extent practicable, the transferring agency shall remove data using a means that does not remove, disable, destroy, or otherwise render unusable the equipment or components.
-- **(d)** *Preference* In transferring any equipment pursuant to this Act, the Administrator of General Services shall give the highest preference to qualifying recipients located in an enterprise community or empowerment zone designated under section 1391 or 1400 of the Internal Revenue Code of 1986.
+- **(e)** *Preference* In transferring any equipment pursuant to this Act, the transferring agency shall give the highest preference to educational recipients located in an enterprise community or empowerment zone designated under section 1391 or 1400 of the Internal Revenue Code of 1986, a qualifying small town, or a qualifying county.
-- **(e)** *Low cost* Any transfer made pursuant to this Act shall be made at the lowest cost to the qualifying recipient permitted by law.
+- **(f)** *Low Cost* Any transfer made pursuant to this Act shall be made at the lowest cost to the educational recipient permitted by law.
+- **(g)** *Title* Title of ownership of equipment transferred pursuant to this Act shall transfer to the educational recipient receiving the equipment.
-- **(f)** *Notice of availability of equipment* The Administrator of General Services shall provide notice of the anticipated availability of useful Federal electronic equipment to qualifying recipients by all practicable means, including newspapers, community announcements, and the Internet.
+- **(h)** *Notice of Availability of Equipment* The Administrator of General Services shall provide notice of the anticipated availability of useful Federal electronic equipment to educational recipients by all practicable means, including newspapers, community announcements, and the Internet.
-- **(g)** *Facilitation by regional federal executive boards* The regional Federal Executive Boards (as that term is used in part 960 of title 5, Code of Federal Regulations) shall help facilitate the transfer of useful Federal electronic equipment from the agencies they represent to qualifying recipients under this Act.
+- **(i)** *Facilitation by Regional Federal Executive Boards* The regional Federal Executive Boards (as that term is used in part 960 of title 5, Code of Federal Regulations) shall help facilitate the transfer of useful Federal electronic equipment from the agencies they represent to educational recipients under this Act.

 ## § 3.
 Rulemaking